University-wide surveys

 All responses are anonymised and cannot be published unless the institution reaches a publication threshold (50% participation overall and a minimum of 10 respondents per cohort).

-Cambridge NSS 2025 response rate was 59.4% Analysis of the data at department and college level may be found on Tableau and high level information may be found here
+Cambridge NSS 2025 response rate was 59.4% and the sector response was 71.5%.
+Analysis of the data at department and college level may be found on Tableau and high level information may be found here

 - Supervisions